• Federal Court

 • You need to pay the filing fee when you file your documents.

-• if filing at the Federal Circuit Court, in person at a Federal Circuit Court registry (you can find addresses and hours of business hours on their website).
+2. In person at a Federal Court registry (find addresses and hours of business hours on their website).

-• if filing with the Federal Court, in person at a Federal Court registry (you can find addresses and hours of business hours on their website).
+2. In person at a Federal Court registry (find addresses and hours of business hours on their website).

-• by post, including a cover letter with your contact details and instructions for the court to file your forms; or
+3. By post, including a cover letter with your contact details and instructions for the court to file your forms.

 Step 3: Serve the forms on your employer